valhalla/valhalla-docs/explorer/map-matching.md

 When you have a GPX displaying on the map, you can style the line by either the grade or the speed and see different colors for the individual segments of the line.

-The grade is calculated as a slope that considers the most extreme of the upward or downward value when both exist within a segment.
+The weighted grade provides an idea of the average grade for each segment, calculated from elevation data.
+It can be used to avoid hills when routing, particularly upward ones that require more energy.
+Within a segment, there may be some steeper slopes than this value indicates because a segment could go up and down over several hills.
+The `max upward grade` and `max downward grade` attributes provide more information about these.

 The speed is from the speed limit value from the OpenStreetMap source data, if it exists, or a default speed value for that category of road otherwise.
 In both cases, keep in mind that these values are from the matched data, not from your source GPX.

 ![Matched line styled by segment grade](/images/mobility-explorer-style-by-grade.png)